oyve/barometer-trend/README.md

 - A barometer is only *one source of weather information* and may give a general trend and indication, but not "see" the overall picture.
 (There's a reason satelittes exists and being a metereologist is a paid job.)
 - All calculations presumes being located at sea with no disturbances.
 - Near land, winds may be one-two Beaufort scale numbers lower and the wind might be coming from "the wrong direction".
-- In subtropic and tropical regions some of the calculations may not be valid at all; i.e. the tradewind system is different from northern hemishpere west->east low pressure systems.
+- In subtropic and tropical regions some of the calculations may not be valid at all; i.e. the trade winds (easterlies) is different from northern hemishpere west->east (westerlies) low pressure systems.
 - In trade wind zones observe the daily variations; any change to this pattern could possibly indicate gale weather.

 ## Sources / References